isaaclhk/Projects/R projects/Survival analysis of heart failure patients.md

                       data = HF)
 summary(cox_reduced2)
 ```
-No unexpectedly large chnges in coefficents were seen after this step of elimination. before interpreting the results proper, the assumption of proportional hazards was tested.
+No unexpectedly large chnges in coefficents were seen after this step of elimination.
+Before interpreting the results proper, the assumption of proportional hazards was tested.

 ```
 #testing proportionality assumption